openshift-kni/cnf-features-deploy/README.md

 # Overview

-This repo contains example kustomize configs used to installed openshift features required for CNF workloads and a e2e functional test suite used to verify cnf related features.
+This repo contains example kustomize configs used to installed OpenShift features required for CNF workloads and an e2e functional test suite used to verify cnf related features.

 ## Contributing kustomize configs

 All kustomize configs should be entirely declarative in nature.
-This means no bash plugin modules performing imparative tasks.
+This means no bash plugin modules performing imperative tasks.
 Features should be installed simply by posting manifests to the cluster.
-After posting manifests, determining when the cluster has converged on those manifests successully should be observable.
+After posting manifests, determining when the cluster has converged on those manifests successfully should be observable.

 ## Usage